The History of Rustic Pathways | 43 Years of Educational Travel

 The 1983 Founding Expedition

-David Venning launched Rustic Pathways with a single expedition.
-Seven high school students traveled across Aboriginal lands in heavy-duty Toyota Land Cruisers for ten weeks.
+Rustic Pathways launched with seven high school students from Western Reserve Academy in Hudson, Ohio.
+The group traveled across Aboriginal lands in heavy-duty Toyota Land Cruisers for ten weeks.
 Students hunted their own food, bartered with local cattle stations and Aboriginal communities, and learned through full immersion rather than observation.
-This off-grid approach established the experiential education model Rustic Pathways still uses.
-Travel serves as the classroom, not the destination.

 This founding philosophy carried through three leadership eras, each expanding the organization’s reach while preserving the immersive approach.